 Hypnotherapy for scrupulosity could help you to overcome that fear of moral or religious shortcomings.

 I’m presently using hypnotherapy in Reading and Oxford to help two clients overcome scrupulosity.
 I understand what a terrible affliction it can be.
+It has certainly had an enormously negative effect upon these poor people.
 The good news, however, is that it can be beaten.
-If you’re here because you’re presently suffering from religious or moral OCD, aka ‘scrupulosity’ then take courage.
+If you’re here because you’re presently suffering from religious or moral OCD, aka ‘scrupulosity’, then take courage.
 You can learn to beat it and hypnotherapy could help you.

 Is scrupulosity OCD?